 Finally, we note that $\alpha_0 = \pi/2$ is allowed only if $\TT_1 = \TT_2$, so there is no longer a defect on the EOW branes.
 This implies that we can attain the lowest eigenvalue \eqref{eq:identity} only when the boundary entropy of the two EOW branes are identical.
 In this case, the bulk conical defect can reproduce the spectrum

 For $\TT_1 \neq \TT_2$, the corresponding $\alpha_0$ can be made arbitrarily close to $\pi/2$ by tuning $\theta_0$, but equality cannot be achieved.

-To summarize, a key advantage of our model is that it have rich spectrum even if two boundary entropies are distinct, as opposed to the convectional AdS/BCFT model which has fixed lowest eigenvalue \eqref{eq:disconnected}.
+To summarize, a key advantage of our model is that it has a rich spectrum even if two boundary entropies are distinct, as opposed to the conventional AdS/BCFT model which has fixed lowest eigenvalue \eqref{eq:disconnected}.